tonydong2005/Cassandra2022Group1/README.md

 * Node.js 18.7.0
 * NPM 8.15.0

+How to open the application:
+* Run Cassandra
+* Run the JAR
-Run in command prompt in build folder:

-npm install -g serve
+* In command prompt in build folder, run npm install -g serve

-serve -s build
+* In command prompt in build folder, serve -s build

 Last updated: 8/3/2022